lu15v/Text-Adventure-Game/src/README.txt

 - <b>Domain-Specific Language</b>: The +server.rb+ file consists of a series of Sinatra _routes_.
 Sinatra is a DSL for creating web applications in Ruby.
 - <b>Model-View-Controller</b>: The application follows the classical web implementation of the MVC architectural pattern.
 The models (+.rb+ files) and views (+.erb+ files) are stored in the corresponding +models+ and +views+ directory.
 The controller is contained in +server.rb+ file.
 - <b>Composite Pattern</b>: The +Game+ can has many player running the game at the same time.
-- <b>State Pattern</b>: All the +States+ implement this pattern in order to change between them  and with this, the functionality of the game.
+- <b>State Pattern</b>: All the +States+ implement this pattern in order to know the current action of the player into the game, also for identify the valid actions that the player can do in that state of the game.
 == References

 Mention here any consulted books or web resources.
 Examples: